hafizhmh/devops-project/README.md

     ![Response 4](/README/response_4.png)

 18. Idempotency proof: try to run `terraform apply`.
-There should be a prompt that says that no changes are neede.
+There should be a prompt that says that no changes are needed.

     ![Idempotent](/README/idempotent.png)